Here's why these famous landmarks are going dark on Saturday

 More than 170 countries and territories are joining in for Earth Hour, and this will be the 11th year in a row that this event has taken place.
 We can all contribute to this hour by turning off all the lights in our own home and using the hashtag #ChangeClimateChange all day to raise awareness about the state of our planet.

-Debbie Levin, president of the Environmental Media Association, spoke to Teen Vogue about Earth Day and encouraged everyone to get involved, because we always need more people to help fight climate change.
+Debbie Levin, president of the Environmental Media Association, spoke to Teen Vogue about Earth Day and encouraged everyone to get involved, because we always need more people to help fight climate change.“Every individual, young or old, has the power to make decisions and make a difference,” Levin said.

 Our world is in more danger than ever before, and the generations that come after us may not have access to enough natural resources if we